digitalbazaar/mocha-w3c-interop-reporter/README.md

 # Mocha W3C Interop Reporter

-Is a mocha reporter that creates interopability matrixes in existing W3C documents with ReSpec.
+Is a mocha reporter that creates interoperability matrices in existing W3C documents with ReSpec.

 ## Installation